 A poignant location for the study of human behaviour, Krakow lays bare the power of social influence.
 From the depravity of Nazi leadership to the incredible capacity of communities for resilience, Krakow has much to offer students of psychology and sociology.

-Krakow - Psychology & Sociology School Trip
+Krakow - Psychology & Sociology School Tour

 - 4 days